 For \method, we fine-tune the projection matrix $\mW_o$.
 Omitting $b_o$ for simplicity, the logits can be written as:

-That is, fine-tuning $\mW_o$ is equivalent to learning a matrix $\mB$, initialized with $\mathbf{0}_{D_o \times D}$.
+That is, fine-tuning $\mW_o$ is equivalent to learning a matrix $\mB$, initialized with $\mathbf{0}_{D \times D_o}$.
 Thus, the bias learned by \method is a linear combination of the pre-projected features, trained to match the fixed text-based probe $\vt$.
 In short, each of the three methods learn a different bias, and we hypothesis that the results of \cref{tab:compl} reflect that these biases contain orthogonal knowledge learned during few-shot adaptation.

 It is worth noting that we fixed the LR to $10^{-4}$ for all the datasets in these experiments.
-While the complementarity was shown for fixed hyperparameters across all datasets, ($\alpha=\beta=1$ for Tip-Adapter-F and $\alpha=0.1$ for TaskRes), increasing the LR to $10^{-2}$ leads to overfitting since the biases of TaskRes and Tip-Adapter-F are not regularized, which highlights again the advantage of \method in stability across LRs.
+While the complementarity was shown for fixed hyperparameters across all datasets, ($\alpha=\beta=1$ for Tip-Adapter-F and $\alpha=0.1$ for TaskRes), increasing the LR to $10^{-2}$ lead to overfitting since the biases of TaskRes and Tip-Adapter-F are not regularized, which highlight again the advantage of \method in stability across LRs.